derp000/derp000.github.io/_portfolio/4_calcab_manim.md

 <br />

-To explain what's going on in the animations, there are speaker notes in the Google Slide and in the [implementation script](https://github.com/derp000/calc-ab-final/blob/main/project/scene.py).
+To explain what's going on in the animations, there are speaker notes in the [Google Slide](https://docs.google.com/presentation/d/1kSZe5gFOaNMZeKx3ONT5HKZPTDpFbs2yutQyAUUcjYY/edit?usp=sharing) and comments in the [implementation script](https://github.com/derp000/calc-ab-final/blob/main/project/scene.py).

 **Technologies:** Manim